Ethical, Legal, and Professional Conduct

-The Department of Information Technology (IT) of The Chicago School provides access to its network for students, faculty and staff.
-The Chicago School computer network consists of a campus wide backbone network, wireless network, and many shared computers in addition to personal desktop computers.
+The Department of Information Technology (IT) provides access to its network for students, faculty and staff.
+TCSPP’s computer network consists of a campus wide backbone network, wireless network, and many shared computers in addition to personal desktop computers.
 It provides communication as well as academic and administrative functions.
 The IT Department works to ensure that constituent interests are appropriately served and that network rights and responsibilities are observed.

 Members of The Chicago School community have certain rights regarding the school’s network and its services.

 - Intellectual Freedom: The school is a free and open forum for the expression of ideas; the school’s network is the same.
-Opinions may not be represented as, nor should they be construed as, the views of The Chicago School.
+Opinions may neither be represented as, nor construed as, the views of The Chicago School of Professional Psychology.

 - Improper Contact: While the school cannot control unwanted or unsolicited contact, network users who receive threatening or other improper communications should bring them to the attention of the director of information technology.
 Electronic communications are treated in a similar fashion as are voiced or written communications.